 Yeah.
 You have bought software before.

 You bought the whole platform.
 You used a third of it.
 Six weeks later the guys were back at the whiteboard with a marker.
-We have heard it.
-Word for word.

 We bought a whole platform, used a third of it, and the guys went right back to the whiteboard.